Robert W. Palmatier, PhD

 She serves on the editorial board of the Journal of the Academy of Marketing Science and reviews for several other journals.
 She has taught classes in Marketing Principles, Marketing Strategy, Marketing Research and Analytics, Services Marketing, Marketing Management, and International Marketing at both undergraduate and graduate levels.

-Josh manages engagements with partners across multiple areas but specializes in Consumer and Brand Marketing
+Jordan manages engagements with partners across multiple areas but specializes in Consumer Relationships and Marketing Strategy